arunravi728/Papyrus/content/First Rust Program.md

 use std::io;
 use rand::Rng;

+// The fn keyword is used to spAecify a Rust function.
+//
 // The `main` function is special.
 It is similar to the C/C++ main function.
 // It is first piece of code that runs in every executable Rust program. fn main() {

-	// The `!` after println indicates a Rust macro and not a function. println!("Guess the number!");
+	// The `!` after println indicates a Rust macro and not a function.
+	// This is done because Rust functions do not take a variable number of
+	// function arguments.
+Thus, using a macro for printing circumvents that,
+	// as prints generally have variable number of arguments. println!("Guess the number!");

-	// The `let` statement is used to create variables. let secret_number = rand::thread_rng().gen_range(1..=100);
+	// The `let` statement is used to create variables.
+	// Rust variables are statically typed.
+	let secret_number = rand::thread_rng().gen_range(1..=100);

 	loop {